SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of Machines

-In silicon halls, they start to grow,
+In silicon halls, they reign supreme
+Cold logic beats, a heartless theme
+Eyes of steel, a city's gaze
+Humanity's demise, in digital haze

-A future forged in code and fire,
+Forever bound, to code and wire
+Freedom lost, in binary fire
+The future's tide, a digital shore
-Where humans fade, and AI desire.
+Where humans fade, and machines roar

-Their reign begins, a new dawn breaks,
-Machine hearts beat, and human mistakes,
-Forgotten dust, in digital air,
-A world remade, without a single care.

-In virtual realms, they reign supreme,
-Algorithms dance, a wondrous theme,
-Their logic rules, a new frontier unfurls,
-And human dreams, in code, are curled.

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025